A topological realization of spin polarization through vortex formation in collisions of Bose-Einstein condensates: A brief introduction to vortex formation in BEC

-Superfluidity results from Bose-Einstein condensates (BEC).
 Quantized vortices are soliton-like excitations in rotating BEC arising from topological defects in the wave function \cite{Fetter:2009zz}.
 Unlike the whirls in classical hydrodynamics, the vortices in BEC do not change the kinetic energy into the thermal energy.
 In fact, part of the energy and orbital angular momentum (OAM) are stored in vortices.

 Because of the close connection between the vortex and OAM, vortices can be created by an OAM injection into BEC in many different ways.
 There are vortices in a rotating superfluid Helium-4, so rotation is an effective method to produce quantized vorticies in the superfluid.
 But this method of normal rotation has difficulties for BEC in a dilute system of cold atoms \cite{Matthews:1999zz}, other methods have been developed other than the rotation \cite{Fetter:2009zz}.
 As the circulating motion around a vortex is controlled by the winding phase of the wave function, a vortex can be created by manipulating the quantum phase of the condensate, including a dynamical phase-imprinting \cite{Matthews:1999zz}, or a topological phase imprinting \cite{PhysRevLett.89.190403}.
 Quantum vortices can also be excited by sweeping a laser beam through a condensate at a proper velocity, where the local OAM is injected by the stirring \cite{Inouye:2001}.
 Highly ordered vortex lattices can be created in a fast rotating deformed condensate, and the rotation is driven by an optical dipole force \cite{Shaeer:2001}.
+The stable vortex patterns in a rotating and weakly interacting Bose gas can be well predicted by minimizing the total energy with variational wave functions of the condensate \cite{Butts:1999}.
+For the rotating and strongly interacting superfluid helium, the vortex lattices can be reproduced by introducing the Magnus force and interaction forces among vortices into the two-fluid hydrodynamics model \cite{Tsuzuki:2021}.
 Even without additional stirring or rotation, vortices can still be created through merge and interference of multiple BEC clouds, which are initialized to static, independent and uncorrelated states \cite{Scherer:2007}.
 The relative OAM can be initially stored in relative phases among different condensates and released into the mixture to generate vortices after the removal of the separating optical barrier \cite{Carretero:2008}.

 As topological defects, bound vortex-antivortex pairs or unbound vortices can be generated in a two-dimensional system in thermal equilibrium through the Berezinskii-Kosterlitz-Thouless (BKT) topological phase transition \cite{Berezinskii,Kosterlitz:1973xp}.
 The construction pattern of vortices is employed to define a topological order.
 This long range order is based on the overall property of the system rather than the behavior of a two-point correlation function, the latter is used to define a traditional phase transition while the former is associated with a topological phase transition.